Free · no signup · buyer-ready estimate

 Brand names in the read

-Product walkthroughs with competitor comparisons ("I switched from A to B") usually mean money changed hands, even without a formal disclosure line.
+Product walkthroughs and competitor switches usually mean a paid deal, even without a formal disclosure line.

-- Integrated reads can sound like organic enthusiasm.
-Pair transcript hits with description links and pinned comments when you need higher confidence.
+- Pair transcript hits with description links and pinned comments for higher confidence.

 For agencies & marketers